abelgomez/ultrastar-pi-party/README.md

 ### How can I add my own songs to Ultrastart WorldParty?

-The SD card will partitioned in three different partitions:
+The SD card should be partitioned in three different partitions:

 1. `bootfs`, a FAT32 Windows partition (256MB approx.) with the boot files.
 2. `rootfs`, an ext4 Linux partition (~3GB approx) with the base system files.